NERC-CEH/data-science-toolbox/CONTRIBUTING.md

 Here's some useful information for getting started... 🌱

 ## GitHub Workflow for Contributors:
-- The suggested workflow for contributing to this repository is taken from [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow).
+The suggested workflow for contributing to this repository is taken from [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow), general steps involve:
-General steps involve:

 1. Examine the remote repository on GitHub and look under the various tabs such as '*Issues*'  to understand current development paths.
 Examine what remote branches exist.

 > [!TIP]